Explore these resources for information on divorce and child custody.

 - Battered Women’s Justice Project Resource Center – This is a collection of best practices and guidance to courts about handling child custody cases involving domestic violence.

 - Know Your Rights When CPS Comes Knocking – This report helps domestic violence survivors understand what their rights are in the initial stages of a Child Protective Services (CPS) investigation, and to know what Washington State’s policy is regarding domestic violence and CPS.
 The posters and postcards summarize these rights in both English and Spanish.

-- Key points from DSHS’s Social Worker’s Practice Guide to Domestic Violence – In 2010, DSHS released the Social Worker’s Practice Guide to Domestic Violence to all Department of Children and Family Services (DCFS) social workers.
+- Key points from DSHS’s Social Worker’s Practice Guide to Domestic Violence – In 2010, DSHS released the Social Worker’s Practice Guide to Domestic Violence to all Department of Children, Youth, and Families social workers.
 This is a summary of information in the guide and tips for how to use it in advocacy work.